-The engine compartment fuse block is in the engine compartment, on the passenger side of the vehicle.
+The engine compartment fuse block is in the engine compartment.
+See Engine Compartment Overview ⇔ 248

-Press the clips on the sides and lift the cover to access the fuse block.
+Lift the cover to access the fuse block.

 Spilling liquid on any electrical component on the vehicle may damage it.
 Always keep the covers on any electrical component.